 No signs are proposed at this time.
-All signs will be subject to KCC Chapter 17.510 and will require a separate permit.
+All signs will be subject to KCC 17.510 and will require a separate permit.

-As noted above in reference to KCC 16.24.040.F, a revised landscape plan (Exhibit 74) shows the project is compliant with applicable landscaping standards in KCC 17.500.
+A revised landscape plan (Exhibit 42) shows the project is compliant with applicable landscaping standards in KCC 17.500.
 The applicable standards are listed below, and further in the recommended conditions.